Ragnarok Online: Setting

-Development
+History

-The official Ragnarok Online servers underwent massive game system changes in 2010, which has been titled "Renewal".
-Renewal revamped game mechanics, changed the behavior and interaction of stats, gears, and modifiers in the stat system, changed the way and amount of character experience, and introduced the 3rd Job Classes.
-There are various other changes that come with Renewal, including interface and hotkey alterations, as well as skill changes.
+The official Ragnarok Online servers underwent massive game system changes in 2010, which has been titled "Renewal", which revamped game mechanics, changed the behavior and interaction of stats, gears, and modifiers in the stat system, changed the way and amount of character experience, and introduced the 3rd Job Classes.
+There are various other changes that come with "Renewal", including interface and hotkey alterations, as well as skill changes.

-On May 25, 2018, the servers of Ragnarok Online and Ragnarok Online 2 were shut down in most of Europe, excluding CIS countries.
-On November 28, 2021, the Malaysia, Singapore, Philippines (MSP) server of Ragnarok Online was shut down.
+On May 25, 2018 (the date of implementation of European General Data Protection Regulation rules), the servers of Ragnarok Online and Ragnarok Online 2 were shut down in most of Europe, excluding CIS countries.
+The Malaysia, Singapore, Philippines (MSP) servers of Ragnarok Online were shut down on November 28, 2021.

 Reception

+Overall, Ragnarok Online has been critically acclaimed and commercially successful, especially in Korea during the mid-2000s.

 Related media

 Gravity partnered with SkyZone Entertainment to release a series of standalone mobile phone games that supplement Ragnarok Online.
+There were 5 games, each one based on one of the 6 original first classes, thus leaving Acolyte excluded.
 The sole release in the North American market, Ragnarok: Mobile Mage, features the playable mage class.
 Players are given the ability to transfer earned zeny (the in-game currency) to their Ragnarok Online game account.